 Parents who wish to see the school during a working day are also welcome to do so.
 You should contact the School Office between 8.30am and 4pm to make an appointment.

-St. Aidan's Church of England High School Oatlands Drive Harrogate North Yorkshire HG2 8JR

-Telephone: 01423 885814 Fax: 01423 884327 Email: admissions@staidans.co.uk or for general enquiries: admin@staidans.co.uk
+St. Aidan's Church of England High School Oatlands Drive Harrogate North Yorkshire HG2 8JR or for general enquiries: admin@staidans.co.uk